Part of the role of MUCHE is to provide forums that enhance debate and enable people to share ideas.

 These events include educational seminars, roundtables and issues forums.
 Some of the most recent events have included the discussion on the impact of Competition Policy in Health, measuring social quality of life (SQOL) in aged care and strengthening partnerships with Government.

-Dr Mengxi Zhang from University of Technology Sydney will present her paper on survey mode effects on the validity of self-reported substance use data.
-By exploiting quasi-experimental variations in survey methods in Australian National Drug Strategy Household Survey, this study identified important factors affecting surveyee's misreporting behaviour and proposed a simple behavioral model to understand the findings.
+Dr Mengxi Zhang from University of Technology Sydney presented her paper on survey mode effects on the validity of self-reported substance use data.
+The study identified important factors affecting surveyee's misreporting behaviour and proposed a simple behavioral model to understand the findings.

 Inequality of opportunity in health: A decomposition-based approach - April 2017

 Professor Andrew Jones from the University of York presented his paper on a new decomposition-based approach to measuring inequality in health.
 The approach was illustrated by an empirical application which relies on objectively measured biomarkers as health outcomes and as proxies for relevant effort variables.
 Using data from the Health Survey for England from 2003 to 2012, the study found that circumstances are the leading determinant of inequality in cholesterol, glycated haemoglobin,fibrinogen and mean arterial pressure.